colleagues walk through a bustling open office floor plan discussing culture career and purpose in commercial real estate

 Building purpose: a next gen Q&A on culture, connection, and careers in CRE

 What motivates young professionals in our industry?
 What keeps them energized, connected and growing?
-We recently gathered a few of our emerging talent – Judson Martin, Stephanie Yeargin, and Charles Watson – for a candid roundtable chat on those topics and so much more.
+We recently sat down with two of our emerging leaders – Stephanie Yeargin and Charles Watson – for a candid roundtable chat on those topics and so much more.
 They shared what gives their work meaning, how different generations can learn from each other, and what they love most about being part of the Avison Young team.
 Curious what they had to say about careers, collaboration and the bigger picture?
 Their full conversation is below.

 How important is it for you to work somewhere that aligns with your personal values?